Top 10 Best Phantoms in Phantom of the Opera

 Watched it in Marina Bay Sands Theatre in Singapore.
 He was really charming and emotional, simply amazing!
-His voice, expressions, gestures and emotions draws you in and connect to the Phantom.
+His voice, expressions, gestures, and emotions draw you in and connect to the Phantom.
 I cried in the final scene, empathizing with the Phantom's anguish and sadness.
 To me, he's the perfect Phantom.
 Hopefully, more people would watch him and feel the same way as I do!

 He's the Dutch Phantom, and a brilliant one!
-He should have been singing and playing his Phantom in West End or braodway and he would have soared!
+He should have been singing and playing his Phantom in the West End or Broadway, and he would have soared!
 Epic voice, mesmerizing singing!

-Too bad that he didn't performe on westend.
+Too bad that he didn't perform on West End.
 He certainly would have been one of the very best!
 I've seen him perform several times.
-He got better and better after each performance
+He got better and better after each performance.

-He did really good.
-He had a nice baritone voice, it wasn't unbelievably deep, but it also wasn't too high.
+He did really well.
+He had a nice baritone voice.
+It wasn't unbelievably deep, but it also wasn't too high.
 He also added new life to the role.

 I like his face.